ph00lt0/blocklist/README.md

-# Blocklists for AdGuard Home, AdGuard, Little Snitch, uBlock Origin, Brave Adblock, and PiHole
+# Blocklists for AdGuard Home, AdGuard, Little Snitch, Open Snitch, uBlock Origin, Brave Adblock, and PiHole

 Blocklist of analytics and annoyances found by our own research (either discovery or found by collecting sources).